Richard B. Russell Awards for Excellence in Undergraduate Teaching

 The mechanism by which nominees are selected within colleges will be determined by the respective deans but the process must include a review by a designated faculty committee.
 In addition, any department wishing to make a nomination for consideration by the College should have its own internally designated committee to advise the department head in selection of the faculty member to be nominated.

-At the completion of the college/school selection process, the dean will submit one copy of each nominee's dossier to the Office of Faculty Affairs.
+At the completion of the college/school selection process, the dean will submit one copy of each nominee's dossier to the Office of Academic Programs.
 The dossier must include:

 - A written statement prepared by the department head (or dean when appropriate) addressing the nominee's teaching excellence